ratatui/ratatui-website/src/content/docs/faq.md

 The former can be done without any `async` code and the latter is the approach showcased in [`async-template#v1.0`](https://github.com/ratatui-org/async-template/tree/v0.1.0) with `tokio`.

-The most recent version of the `async-template` uses this architecture instead with tokio:
+The `simple-async` uses this architecture instead with tokio:

 ```kroki type=svgbob
        Event Thread             ┊     Main Thread